vippsas/vipps-developers/faqs/users-and-payments-faq.md

 support freestanding card payments:
 Users can enter their card details and pay with the card without using the app.
-This means that payments are possible also for users in countries where Vipps and MobilePay are not yet available.
+This means that payments are possible also for users in countries where Vipps MobilePay is not yet available.

 Both Visa and Mastercard are supported.
 This includes any cards that are co-branded with VISA and Mastercard.